 “I don’t know.
 Once everybody does it, you do too.
 Ya know?”

 And there was my answer.
-What is FINSTA?
+What is Finsta?
 Partly, it’s something kids do because everyone else is.
 How many kids, I wondered, made these accounts or made other decisions based on their friends’ choices?
-Even the Birkenstocks Hallie wore also held the feet of over a dozen of her friends.
-Aside from hair color, it was difficult to tell the junior girls apart—each wore black leggings and an athletic top—the uniform of the 17-year-old.
+Even Hallie’s Birkenstocks were worn by a dozen of her friends.
+Aside from hair color, it was difficult to tell the junior girls apart.
+Each girl wore black leggings and an athletic top—the uniform of the 17-year-old.
 If you asked them why they wore leggings or why they wore the sandals, they would inevitably say that the clothes were comfortable.

-I doubt that even Hallie would admit to having a FINSTA “because everyone else does” if she was surrounded by her friends.
-But in a one-on-one relationship, high school teenagers tended to be very open, especially to adults who aren’t their parents.
-So, I decided that in the next 10 seconds I would try to continue my personal research on FINSTA.
+I doubt that even Hallie would admit to having a Finsta “because everyone else does” if she was surrounded by her friends.
+But in a one-on-one relationship, high school teenagers tend to be very open, especially to adults who aren’t their parents.
+So, I decided that in the next 10 seconds I would try to continue my personal research on Finsta.

 “Do other people just post ugly pictures?”
 I asked, knowing she was distracted at that moment and she wouldn’t catch on to my interrogation.

 “Yeah.
 You know, girls think, I look too ugly to post this on my Rinsta [real Instagram], so I’m going to post it here.”

 Hallie’s friend David walked in as she finished her sentence.
 She was still distracted by her password loss.
 David asked what we were talking about.
 He shook his head in disagreement, “No, it’s for drugs or alcohol.”